How Flexible is that Functional Form? Quantifying the Restrictiveness of Theories: Introduction

-Our restrictiveness measure can be computed from data without the guidance of analytical results regarding the model's implications or empirical content, so it can be used in settings where there are no analytic results that describe the model's implications.\footnote{There are representation theorems for many non-parametric theories of individual choice, and some analytic results for the sets of equilibria in games, but we are unaware of representation theorems for the functional forms that are commonly used in applied work.} We provide estimators for restrictiveness and completeness, and characterize their asymptotic distributions and standard errors.
-We then apply our method and estimators to evaluate parametric models from two classic settings in experimental economics: predicting certainty equivalents for binary lotteries and predicting initial play in matrix games.
-In each of these domains, these measures reveal new insights about the models we examine.
+A key feature of our restrictiveness measure is that is computable without the guidance of theoretical results about the model's implications or empirical content.
+This differentiates restrictiveness from measures such as the model's VC dimension, or its hit-rate and accuracy-rate as defined in \citet{Selten}.\footnote{There are representation theorems for many non-parametric theories of individual choice, and some analytic results for the sets of equilibria in games, but we are unaware of representation theorems for most functional forms that are commonly used in applied work.} (Section \ref{sec:related} reviews the related literature and relates it to our work.)
+The measure's tractability makes it easy to apply to a variety of contexts, as we demonstrate by applying it to models from three economic domains: (1) predicting certainty equivalents for binary lotteries (where we evaluate \emph{Cumulative Prospect Theory} and \emph{Disappointment Aversion}); (2) predicting initial play in matrix games (where we evaluate the \emph{Poisson Cognitive Hierarchy Model (PCHM)}, \emph{Logit PCHM}, and \emph{Logit Level-1}); and (3) predicting takeup of microfinance in Indian villages (where we evaluate linear regression models based on economically-motivated regressors, and a structural model of diffusion).\footnote{In addition to these applications, \citet{Schwaninger} uses our restrictiveness measure to evaluate models of bargaining with inequity aversion, \citet{EllisKarizOzbay} uses it to evaluate models of consumer demand from budget sets, and \citet{ba2023over} uses it to evaluate models of reaction to information.} The first two settings use data from the lab, our third application uses field data.
+In each of these domains, these measures reveal new insights about the models we examine, which we now summarize:

-In our first application, we evaluate the restrictiveness of a popular three-parameter specification of Cumulative Prospect Theory (CPT), using a set of binary lotteries from \citet{Bruhin}.
-In addition to the reported certainty equivalents, we generate many hypothetical data sets of certainty equivalents (restricted to satisfy first-order stochastic dominance).
-We find that while the CPT is nearly complete, it is not very restrictive, because it is also able to fit the hypothetical certainty equivalent data quite well, even though it has only three free parameters.
-This highlights an important difference between restrictiveness and notions of complexity based on parameter counts (see Section \ref{sec:related} for further comparison).
-CPT's relatively low restrictiveness is important to keep in mind when interpreting its striking predictive performance on real data.

-To investigate the role of the parameters in CPT, we next compare the initial three-parameter specification of CPT to alternative specifications from the literature that have fewer parameters.
-We find that using only the two nonlinear probability weighting parameters approximates the performance of the three-parameter specification on actual data, while being substantially more restrictive.
-These results point to the importance of the nonlinear probability weighting parameters in CPT.